manafiekabir/4610-Project-1/README.md

 Query 1 Description:

-Query 1 lists the ID of the members who have not made any court reservations at the time.
+Query 1 lists the names of the members who have not made any court reservations at the time.

 <img width="663" alt="Screenshot 2024-03-26 at 6 36 02 PM" src="https://github.com/avanish-thota27/MIST4610GroupProject01/assets/152564332/ad2a5f52-f230-4d0b-b8bb-a38f2811dcf1">